wenwen0319/spring2023_cs577_nlp_pj/readme.md

 To run the code, you also needs to download the glove embedding, and change the path in the data_utils_DE.py line 33 fname = './{YOUR_FILE_PATH}'.

+More detailed dataset information can be found here https://github.com/GeneZC/ASGCN .
+We mainly follow the setting in this link.